 Your workout should include warmup or cooldown stretches.
 Competitive and recreational athletes often perform warm-up and stretching activities to prepare for more strenuous exercises or athletic performances.
 They are used to aid in physical performance and to prevent sports-related injuries.
 Warm-up activities appear to reduce the incidence and likelihood of sports-related muscle injuries.

-- Top Choice of Physical Therapists: The original stretching strap, made in the USA, with high-quality instructional exercise book.
+- Top Choice of Physical Therapists: The original stretching strap, made in the USA, with high-quality instructional exercise book and mobile app featuring video demonstrations.
 The first stretching strap on the market in 1993, still recommended by professionals today.

 - 6'4" woven nylon stretch strap with 10 individual loops: Authentic design proven to be durable and long-lasting; will not easily wear or tear even with heavy use, unlike imitation straps.
 Ideal for yoga, physical therapy, IT band, hamstring, quad and calf stretching, and more.